banner-image

 While the signs of rosacea vary from person to person, most patients in Los Angeles notice persistent facial redness, burning, and itching around the nose and cheeks.
 This can enlarge the sebaceous glands of your nose, thickening the skin over time.
 However, rosacea can also appear similar to acne breakouts, causing swollenness, bumps, and pimples.

 One of the most common environmental causes of flare-ups is heat, especially during heavy exercise.
-To help reduce flare-ups due to heat, you can pursue low-intensity exercises, keep the ambient temperature of your home cooler, and work out for shorter periods of time.
+To help reduce flare-ups due to heat, you can pursue low-intensity exercises, keep the ambient temperature of your home cooler, and work out for shorter periods.
 It may also help to drink lots of cold water.

 Rosacea Treatment Options